AymenEssid1/PFE_Caisse_Enregistreuse/README.md

 # PFE_Caisse_Enregistreuse
-Dev Fullstack of a POS system
+Dev Fullstack of a POS system using the microservice architecture